GLOBAL MARKETS-Shares, bonds slide on U.S. economic data

 "It's a set of data that will add to the September tapering

-Markets in New York, said of the prospect for the Fed beginning
+Capital Markets in New York, said of the prospect when the Fed

 "The bottom line is that the tapering will probably happen